Choosing The Ideal Setup To Begin Your Astrophotography Journey

 - a smaller less expensive CMOS mono Astro camera or your planetary videocam if you bought one already

 - A chair - it seems obvious, but I just wanted to give you a complete list.

 NGC 3372 (Carina nebula) 33 X 3 minute exposures (total time of 99 minutes).
 Canon 600D attached to an ES 80mm APO refractor on a Celestron AVX mount using Astrophotography Tool (APT) as the image acquisition software and PHD2 as the guiding software

 I hope this article gave you some insight into the concepts and reasons for the gear I recommended for each of the three branches of astrophotography.
 If any of these concepts were not clear and understandable for you, please don’t hesitate to ask questions in the AP equipment forum on TSS.

-Lastly, do not hesitate to start with just a camera and tripod or a camera hooked up to the focuser of your telescope to see what results you can achieve and never be afraid to experiment with all the image parameters: exposure times, ISO settings, and f-stop settings.
-You may surprise yourself at the image you can obtain.
+Lastly, do not hesitate to start with just a camera and tripod or a camera hooked up to the focuser of your telescope to see what results you can achieve, and never be afraid to experiment with all the image parameters: exposure times, ISO settings, and f-stop settings.
+You may surprise yourself with the image you might obtain.